 Hammerguns are also modestly priced and you could buy a nice hammergun for special shoots and have a modern over-and-under for everyday use.

 Second-hand AYA sidelock ejectors are also remarkably good value.
 It is always best to put your money into a gun that is in good condition.
-And possibly have some shooting lessons with it too, as the instructor will have some useful advice.
+You should also have some shooting lessons with it too, as the instructor will have some useful advice.

 Make sure that the gun fits you well and practice mounting with it, so you are ready for success when first out in the field.